Denys Gillam: Later life

-Gillam left the RAF in October 1945 and commenced working for, Hanfrey & Co., the family carpet business.
+Gillam left the RAF in October 1945 and commenced working for Homfrey & Co., his family's carpet business.
 In 1946 Gillam joined the Royal Auxiliary Air Force (RAuxAF) as a flight lieutenant.
 He was a member of his former unit, No. 616 Squadron.
 This was back at Finningley and equipped with de Havilland Mosquito fighters but was soon to reequipped with the Gloster Meteor jet fighter.
 In 1947, on account of his war service, he was appointed a Commander of the Order of Orange-Nassau, a Dutch honour.

-By 1950, Gillam was a director of Hanfrey & Co.
+By 1950, Gillam was a director of Homfrey & Co.
 He also farmed a property in North Yorkshire and in 1959 was appointed a Deputy Lieutenant for the West Riding of Yorkshire.
 At this time he was living at Rycliffe, in Halifax.
 Gillam relinquished his commission in the RAuxAF at the start of 1967.
-He was chairman of Hanfrey & Co., when he retired in 1981.
+He was chairman of Homfrey & Co., when he retired in 1981.
 He died at Brawby in September 1991.